Kaufland (née Real.de): marketplace guide

 - Use the old way of handling orders - by default, Kaufland creates a separate order line for every product.
 If four items of the same product are ordered, it results in four order lines with one item each.
 This can cause issues in some systems, so you can enable this feature to group order lines of the same Merchant product number.
 In this scenario, when four items of the same product are ordered, it results in one order line with four items.

 - Merchant is domestic seller - enable this only if you have a warehouse in Germany, and can be considered a German domestic merchant.
 If this is enabled along with the Use the Kaufland return service and merchant returns option, the Kaufland return system is used.
-If the Use merchant returns option is enabled, but Merchant is domestic seller is disabled, a cancelation refund is created instead.
+If the Use the Kaufland return service and merchant returns option is enabled, but Merchant is domestic seller is disabled, a cancelation refund is created instead.

-- Enable the upload of invoices - when enabled, ChannelEngine automatically uploads invoices for new orders.
+- Enable invoice uploading - if enabled, ChannelEngine automatically uploads invoices for new orders.

 All products (required)